celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

 yarn install
 ```

 The project uses wagmi to manage the Dapp.
-To know how to set up wagmi project, please refer to the **[previous tutorial](https://docs.celo.org/blog/tutorials/build-a-feature-rich-persistent-dapp-on-celo-using-wagmi)**.
+To know how to set up the wagmi project, please refer to the **[previous tutorial](https://docs.celo.org/blog/tutorials/build-a-feature-rich-persistent-dapp-on-celo-using-wagmi)**.

 We are going to modify the `components/App` directory.
-There are only two files in this folder - `CardComponent.tsx` and `index.tsx`.
+Only two files are in this folder - `CardComponent.tsx` and `index.tsx`.
 Both the landing and interactive pages are contained in the index file.
-We need to separate them so users can be routed to the landing page if their wallet is not activated otherwise they're shown the interactive view but will be disbled if no membership is detected.
+We need to separate them so users can be routed to the landing page if their wallet is not activated otherwise they're shown the interactive view but will be disabled if no membership is detected.
 Let's separate the file as follows:

 - `components/App/Home/index.tsx`